MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-post-consumption.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Consumption Journal**, and then choose the related link.
 2. Fill in the fields with the production order data and the consumption data. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

     If the warehouse location where the components are stored is set up to use bins but does not require pick processing, assign a bin code to the journal line to indicate where the items should be taken from in the warehouse.
-For more information, see [How to: Pick for Production or Assembly](warehouse-how-to-pick-for-production.md).
+For more information, see [Pick for Production or Assembly](warehouse-how-to-pick-for-production.md).
 3. Choose the **Post** action to post the consumption.
 The related item ledger entries are reduced.

 ## <a name="see-also"></a>See Also